radamanthus/memurl/README.md

 # README

 memurl is a URL shortening service.
 Give it an arbitrary URL and it will give back an easy-to-write-down URL.
+Hitting the short URL will redirect to the original URL.

 memurl will also collect some stats on the shortened URL.
 For each visit, the following will be recorded:
 - Referrer